The Complexity of Sequential Prediction in Dynamical Systems: Agnostic Learnability

 The necessity of the Littlestone dimension for agnostic learnability under Markovian regret is quite restrictive.
-One can verify that even for simple (but unnatural) classes like one dimensional thresholds $\mathcal{F} = \{x \mapsto \mathbbm{1}\{x \leq a\}: a \in (0, 1)]\}$, we have that $\texttt{L}(\mathcal{F}) = \infty$ while $\texttt{C}_T(\mathcal{F}) = 1$.
-Indeed, the intuition in the lowerbound of Theorem \ref{thm:02agn} is that, in the agnostic setting, the adversary can force the learner to play an online multiclass classification game by ``giving up" every other round.
-Since the Ldim is necessary for online multiclass classification, it is not surprising that it is also necessary for learning dynamical systems in the agnostic setting.
+For example, a simple (but unnatural) class like one-dimensional thresholds $\mathcal{F} = \{x \mapsto \mathbbm{1}\{x \leq a\}: a \in (0, 1)\}$ has $\operatorname{L}(\mathcal{F}) = \infty$ but $\operatorname{C}_T(\mathcal{F}) = 1$.
+The key idea in the lower bound of Theorem \ref{thm:02agn} is that the adversary can simulate the online multiclass classification game, where finiteness of the Littlestone dimension is necessary, by ``giving up" every other round.
+This is possible because of the definition of Markovian regret.
+In particular, the evaluation of the ``best-fixed evolution function in hindsight" under Markovian regret is only penalized on one-step prediction error but not on long-term consistency of the generated dynamics starting from the initial state $x_0$.

-The main reason behind the equivalence of online multiclass classification and learning dynamical systems in the agnostic setting is the definition of Markovian regret.
-In particular, the evaluation of the ``best-fixed evolution function in hindsight" does not penalize the evolution function beyond a one-step prediction error.
-From this perspective, perhaps a more natural definition of expected regret in the agnostic setting is to compare the prediction of the learner to the prediction of the best-fixed \textit{trajectory} generated by functions in our evolution class.
-More rigorously, define